-Hailing from Valencia, Spain, Dafne Tree (b.
+Hailing from Andalucia, Spain, Dafne Tree (b.
 1988) is an accomplished muralist and painter who develops a semi-figurative, post-graffiti, organic approach, inspired by subterranean archeology, cave dwelling, and brutalism in architecture, with elements of abstract shapes and vivid colours.

 She is currently a Resident Artist in Urban Spree.